codedx/doc-md/README.md

 `npm install ${path-to-docmd} --save-dev`

-where `${path-to-docmd}` is the path to a location where you've cloned doc-md.
-(At some point once it's more stable, we'll publish doc-md to the npm registry, and you'll be able to install it more easily.)
+where `${path-to-docmd}` is the path to a location where you've cloned Doc MD.
+(At some point once it's more stable, we'll publish Doc MD to the npm registry, and you'll be able to install it more easily.)

 Configuration
 -------------